Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 Tip the dough out onto a lightly floured work surface and knead by hand until it is no longer sticky.

-Check if your dough is kneaded enough by doing the windowpane test.
-Take a small piece of dough and try to stretch it out.
-If you can stretch it enough to see light through it without it tearing, it's ready.
+Check if the dough is ready with the windowpane test: stretch a small piece - if it becomes thin enough to let light through without tearing, it's done.

 First Proof

-Form the donut dough into a smooth ball and place it in an oiled bowl.
-Cover with plastic wrap and leave it on the countertop or in a warm spot to let the dough rise until it has doubled in size.
+Shape the dough into a smooth ball and place it in an oiled bowl.
+Cover with plastic wrap and leave it on the worktop or in a warm spot to rise until doubled in size.

 Once your dough has doubled in size, you can test if it's ready by pressing on it with your finger.